 “Judy Garland is an extremely clever little comedian.
 She proves it in a delightful duet with Fanny Brice, and anyone who stands up to Miss Brice at her own comedy game is very good indeed.” – “Film Weekly” review of “Everybody Sing,” 1938

-February 4, 1938: Judy left Los Angeles for her very first personal appearance on the New York stage, at Loew’s State, beginning February 10th and then on to several cities in the east and midwest.
+February 4, 1938: Judy left Miami, Florida, for her very first personal appearance on the New York stage, at Loew’s State, beginning February 10th and then on to several cities in the east and midwest.
 This was Judy’s second trip to NY.
 In late May 1936, MGM sent her to the city on a small persona appearance tour.
 Although she did not perform on stage at the time, she did appear on Rudy Vallee’s popular radio show and had her third recording session for Decca Records in their NY studios.

 Also on this day, Edwin Schallert’s column (above) reported that Judy was going to do a “bit of biographing” for MGM, speculating that it might be the story of Sarah Bernhardt or even Fanny Brice (who had just co-starred with Judy in Everybody Sing).